patchstack/documentation/src/content/docs/Patchstack App/Site Dashboard/Protection/app-protection-overview.md

 Generic firewall rules against OWASP top 10 vulnerability types including XSS, SQLi, RCE and for other known exploitation methods.
 Note, due to its generic nature this module may cause false-positives for more complex applications.
 <a href="/patchstack-app/protection/patchstack-modules/#generic-owasp" target="_blank">📖 Read more </a>

-## Activity
+## Activity section

-From the **Activity** section, you see, how many times did Patchstack firewall block the traffic for potential threats.
+From the **Activity** section of the **Protection overview** page, you see how many times did Patchstack firewall block the traffic for potential threats.
-You can set a filter to show the data about up to 1 year.
+You can set a filter to show the data from up to 1 year ago.
-On the right side of the protection activity section, Patchstack App shows the top 5 IP's blocked, and top 5 threats blocked in the given period of time.
+On the right side of this protection activity section, Patchstack App shows the top 5 IP's blocked, and top 5 threats blocked in the given period of time.

-## Log history
+## Log history section

 Each hacking attempt or attack is shown as a separate protection log entry.
 You can click on any log entry to view more details about the particular blocking.